freqtrade/freqtrade/docs/hyperopt.md

 Depending on the space you want to optimize, only some of the below are required:

-* define parameters with `space='buy'` - for buy signal optimization
+* define parameters with `space='buy'` - for entry signal optimization
-* define parameters with `space='sell'` - for sell signal optimization
+* define parameters with `space='sell'` - for exit signal optimization

 !!!
 Note
     `populate_indicators` needs to create all indicators any of the spaces may use, otherwise hyperopt will not work.